USSPACECOM commander Highlights Strategic Importance of Pituffik Space Base during Arctic visit

-Gen. Stephen Whiting, commander, U.S. Space Command, and personnel from the 821st Space Group pose in front of the Pituffik Space Base, Greenland, Dec.
+Left, Gen. Stephen Whiting, commander, U.S. Space Command, and Major General Søren Andersen, commander of Denmark's Joint Arctic Command, exchange gifts during a visit at Pituffik Space Base, Greenland, Dec.
 5, 2025.
-As the Department of War's northernmost installation, Pituffik's missile warning, missile defense, and Space Domain Awareness mission play a crucial role in the defense of our homeland and the American people.
+Working with Allies and Partners, USSPACECOM, plans, executes, and integrates military spacepower into multi-domain global operations in order to deter aggression, defend national interests, and when necessary, defeat threats.
 (U. S. Space Command photo by Senior Airman Erica Paculan)

 |Date Taken: